PDLT-University-of-York/test-split-site/docs/ultra/ai-conversation.md

     ---

-    Students explore an open-ended question with the AI.
-In this conversation type, the AI asks open-ended follow up questions expanding on the student's comments.
+    Students explore an open-ended question, where the AI asks open-ended follow up questions expanding on the student's comments.

     This encourages students to engage more deeply with the topic and apply critical thinking skills.
-This could help students to:
+The tool could be applied to help students:

     - prepare for seminar discussions
     - explore ideas for essays